 Many of these tips come from personal experience as we know first hand what it’s like to backpack the country in the rainiest month and hike up a volcano in the middle of a thunderstorm.
 Add these items to your normal packing list so you can have a safe and fun time in Costa Rica.

-You can check out our complete guide to packing for Costa Rica or read on for our suggestions for packing for rainy season in Costa Rica.
+You can check out our complete packing list for Costa Rica or read on for our suggestions for packing for rainy season in Costa Rica.

 The Beach (both Pacific and Caribbean)

-If you’re visiting the beach, still pack summer clothes such as swimsuits, flip flops, tank tops, and shorts since it stays in the 90’s and high 80’s.
-It doesn’t get cold at night but it won’t hurt to throw in a pair of long pants or a light jacket as it does cool down when it rains.
-I still wear my normal dry season clothes everyday for my rain jacket if it’s raining.
+If you’re visiting the beach, still pack summer clothes such as swimsuits, flip flops, tank tops, and shorts.
+It doesn’t get cold at night but it won’t hurt to throw in a pair of long pants or a light jacket as mosquitoes are very bad on the coasts during rainy season.
+I still wear my normal dry season clothes everyday (shorts and tank tops) in the rainy season.

 The Mountains and Cloud/Rain Forest

-If you’re visiting the mountains, you will need to bring long sleeve shirts, a sweater, closed toe shoes, socks and long pants.
+If you’re visiting the mountains or cloud forests, you will need to bring long sleeve shirts, a sweater or warm jacket, closed toe shoes, socks and long pants.
 It gets quite chilly at night and when it rains so you’ll want to come prepared.
-The coldest temperatures in Costa Rica have been recorded at 15F (9C) at Chirripo National Park in the Talamanca Mountain Range.
+The coldest temperatures in Costa Rica have been recorded at 15F (9C) at Chirripo National Park in the Talamanca Mountain Range!

 The City (Central Valley like San Jose, Alajuela, Cartago and Heredia)

-The city doesn’t get as cold as in the high mountains but it does get pretty chilly.
+The city doesn’t get as cold as in the high mountains but it can get fairly cool.
 Bring long pants, a sweater, socks and closed toe shoes.
-The Central Valley area has a pretty comfortable climate all year long and during rainy season, you can snuggle up with a blanket and cup of hot chocolate or tea.
+The Central Valley area has a pretty comfortable climate all year long and at night, you can snuggle up with a blanket and cup of hot chocolate or tea.

-If you go up in the mountains of the Central Valley like the Poas or Irazu area, it gets very cold.
-A sweatshirt is a must!
+If you go up in the mountains of the Central Valley like the Poas or Irazu area, it gets very cold as you’re higher in elevation.
+If you’re up in the mountains of Grecia, San Ramon, Zarcero, Atenas, a sweatshirt is a must!

-In addition to your standard packing list, here are some very important items to bring.
+In addition to your standard Costa Rica packing list, here are some very important items to add to your rainy season packing list for Costa Rica.
 This will help keep all your electronics and personal items from getting ruined especially if you are caught in a rainstorm.

 I can’t stress enough how important it is to bring waterproof equipment.
 We lost a brand new Canon camera when we got caught in a rainstorm while hiking with a supposedly waterproof backpack.
-After that, we got a real waterproof backpack.
+After that, we got a real waterproof backpack, one from Aqua Quest.

 For more advice, check our post on best shoes for Costa Rica.